California College Student Who Allegedly Swiped Pro-Trump Classmate’s MAGA Hat Could Wind Up Behind Bars

 Vitale filed a complaint after the September 27 incident, and the Riverside County District Attorney’s office is apparently pursuing the case.
 The suspect is due in court on March 1.

-According to Campus Reform, grand theft under the California penal code applies when property is taken directly off of the owner regardless of the value of the property.
+According to Campus Reform, grand theft under the California penal code applies when the property is taken directly off of the owner regardless of the value of the property.
 “Make America Great Again” was one of President Trump’s 2016 campaign catchphrases.

 The nine-minute NSFW video (for language) also depicts how calm college administrators in the Student Life Department, to their credit, try to mediate the situation, during which the female student implies that the MAGA hat should be banned on campus and that it represents genocide.

 The student also seems to justify taking the hat because to her, it represents genocide.
-She also, at one point, equates freedom of speech with genocide, and also seems to consider the MAGA hat a form of microagression against people of color on the UC Riverside campus, which is located in the greater Los Angeles area.
+She also, at one point, equates freedom of speech with genocide and also seems to consider the MAGA hat a form of microagression against people of color on the UC Riverside campus, which is located in the greater Los Angeles area.

 A viral video captured a UCR student taking a peer’s “Make America Great Again” hat then leaving with it to make a complaint.
 That student is now facing a maximum year in county jail.https://t.co/RFVw7IbUbf